seanbreckenridge/ttally/README.md

 2021-03-19 16:05:34     1.0
 ```

-## Library Usage
+## Why/How

-The whole point of this interface is that it validates my input to types, stores it as a basic editable format (YAML), but is still loadable into typed python objects, with minimal boilerplate.
-I just need to add a NamedTuple to `~/.config/ttally.py`, and all the interactive interfaces and resulting YAML files are automatically created
+### Goals

+- validates my user input to basic types
+- stores it as a user-editable format (YAML)
+- can be loaded into python as typed objects
+- minimal boilerplate to add a new model
+- can be synced across multiple machines without conflicts
+- allow completely custom types or prompts - see [autotui docs](https://github.com/seanbreckenridge/autotui#custom-types), [my custom prompts](https://sean.fish/d/ttally_types.py?redirect)

 This intentionally uses YAML and doesn't store the info into a single "merged" database.
-A single database:
+That way:

-- requires some way to edit/delete items - at that point I'm essentially re-implementing a CRUD interface _again_
+- you can just open the YAML file and quickly change/edit some item, no need to re-invent a CRUD interface
+- files can be synced across machines and to my phone using [syncthing](https://syncthing.net/) without file conflicts
-- makes it harder to merge them together ([I've tried](https://github.com/seanbreckenridge/calories-scripts/blob/master/calmerge))
+- prevents issues with trying to merge multiple databases from different machines together ([I've tried](https://github.com/seanbreckenridge/calories-scripts/blob/master/calmerge))

-YAML isn't perfect but at least I can open it in vim and delete/edit some value.
-Since the YAML files are pretty-printed, its also pretty trivial to grep/duplicate items by copying a few lines around.
-Without writing a bunch of code, this seems like the least amount of friction to immediately create new interfaces

 The YAML files are versioned with the date/OS/platform, so I'm able to add items on my linux, mac, or android (using [`termux`](https://termux.com/)) and sync them across all my devices using [`SyncThing`](https://syncthing.net/).
-Those look like:
+Each device creates its own file it adds items to, like:

 ```
 food-darwin-seans-mbp.localdomain-2021-03.yaml